• Skip to primary navigation

 Firm and moist paneer

 It is very important to knead the paneer well before making the balls.
 A food processor can be used to knead the refrigerated paneer.
-Refrigeration of paneer overnight not only helps in making it firm but also helps keep its temperature low while kneading thereby, avoiding release of any fat.
-By the time the kneading is done and balls are made, the paneer comes to the room temperature.
+Refrigeration of paneer overnight not only helps in making it firm but also helps keep its temperature low while kneading thereby, avoiding the release of any fat.
+By the time the kneading is done and balls are made, the paneer comes to room temperature.

 paneer in food processor